-How can users authenticate for Nebula based MDM Could service?
+How can users authenticate for Nebula-based MDM Could service?

-Nebula gives you flexibility to use Claims-Based Authentication, Federation Services and integration with different identity providers, for example Microsoft Office 365 and Azure Active Directory Services or Google Apps.
+Nebula gives you the flexibility to use Claims-Based Authentication, Federation Services and integration with different identity providers, for example, Microsoft Office 365 and Azure Active Directory Services or Google Apps.
 Nebula supports Active Directory Federation Services (AD-FS), Azure Active Directory and Azure ACS 2.0 or any STS Service with support for WS-Federation, Oauth2 or OpenID Connect.

 What PKI does Nebula use?